microsoft/winget-cli/doc/specs/#190 - Proxy Support.md

 Things we may want to consider in the future:
 * Extend support for proxies to the Configuration feature
 * Add proxy support to the COM API
-* Add support for proxies that require authentiation
+* Add support for proxies that require authentication